 Compounding issues, Synaptics as a company is organized into three distinct business units, each with its own internal structure.
 Members of any one team may not often interact with those of another.
 And if that weren’t enough, across each of those teams, more than half of Synaptics 2,300 employees are based in Asia, speaking English as their second language.

-With no formal means of sharing knowledge internally, these structural, geographic, and language barriers sometimes made it difficult for an individual employee’s expertise to be shared effectively with everyone else inside the company.
+With no formal means of sharing knowledge internally, these structural, geographic, and language barriers sometimes made it difficult for an individual employee’s knowledge to be shared effectively with everyone else inside the company.

 Creating more problems than it solves: Synaptics makes its first experiments with video for learning